mitchelllisle/sparkdantic/README.md

 ## Dependencies

-This module depends on the following libraries:
+This module aims to have a small dependency footprint:
 - `pydantic`
 - `pyspark`
 - Python's built-in `datetime`, `decimal`, `types`, and `typing` modules